 Strong performance in the Bachelors degree is an important indicator of the intellectual abilities necessary for admission to medicine.
 The weighted grade point average (wGPA) in that degree makes a significant contribution to overall ranking for offers of admission.
-The wGPA, based on the last 3 full-time equivalent years of study in the most recently completed Bachelors degree (including an Honours year if results are available at the time offers are made), is determined by weighting final year studies x3, studies in the second last year x2 and studies in the first of the three years x1.
+The wGPA is based on the last 3 full-time equivalent years of study in the most recently completed Bachelors degree (including an Honours year if results are available) and is calculated using the following formula:

 No other qualifications (eg Master of Science, PhD) will be included in the wGPA calculations.
 The varied structures and grading systems of such degrees make valid comparison of grades across different programs and institutions difficult.
 Higher degrees may, of course, provide experience that is relevant and valuable and thus help a candidate's interview performance.